Kno

-Kno, Inc. was a software company that worked with publishers to offer digital textbooks and other educational materials.
-In November 2013, after raising nearly $100 million in venture capital, the company was acquired by Intel.
-The website was stopped and the service renamed to Intel Education Study later on.
+Kno, Inc. was an American educational software company that worked with publishers to offer digital textbooks and other educational materials.
+In November 2013, after raising over $73 million in venture capital, the company was acquired by Intel.
+The website was later shut down and the service was renamed as Intel Education Study.

 History

-Founded in May 2009, Kno was headed by CEO Osman Rashid, the co-founder of Chegg, and CTO Babur Habib, a consumer electronics veteran.
-The firm received funding from Andreessen Horowitz, Intel Capital, Goldman Sachs, FLOODGATE and GSV Capital, and was based in Santa Clara, California.
+Kno was founded in May 2009 by chief executive officer Osman Rashid and chief technology officer Babur Habib, a co-founder of Chegg.
+The firm was based in Santa Clara, California and received funding from Andreessen Horowitz, Intel Capital, Goldman Sachs, FLOODGATE and GSV Capital.

-The company initially announced, in June 2010, a line of tablet computers.
-Its goal was to offer a "digital textbook/student platform" aimed at the academic market.
-The textbook tablet was available either with a single panel 14.1" touchscreen or with dual 14.1" touchscreens.
-The operating system was based on Linux and Webkit.
+The company initially announced a line of tablet computers in June 2010 with the goal to offer a digital textbook and student platform aimed at the academic market.
+The textbook tablet was available either with a single panel 14.1 inch touchscreen, or with dual 14.1 inch touchscreens and the operating system was based on Linux and WebKit.

-In April 2011, the company announced that it had licensed its hardware design to Intel and would instead focus on developing software.
-Two months later, the company released an iPad application, followed by versions for the Galaxy Note 10.1, Android Jelly Bean, Windows 7 & 8, and Web platforms and devices.
+In April 2011, Kno licensed its hardware designs to Intel and shifted its focus to developing software.
+Two months later, the company released an iPad application, followed by versions for the Galaxy Note 10.1, Android Jelly Bean, Windows 7 and 8, and web browsers and devices.

-In August 2012, the company expanded its catalog of titles from college textbooks to include the K-12 market.
+In August 2012, the company expanded its catalog of titles to include the K-12 market.

-The company was acquired by Intel the following year.
+The company was acquired by Intel in 2013.